 Wren

-[[Cactus wren Wrens are a family of brown passerine birds in the predominantly New World family Troglodytidae.
-The family includes 88 species divided into 19 genera.
-Only the Eurasian wren occurs in the Old World, where, in Anglophone regions, it is commonly known simply as the "wren", as it is the originator of the name.
+[[Cactus wren Wrens are a family, Troglodytidae, of small brown passerine birds.
+The family includes 96 species and is divided into 19 genera.
+All species are restricted to the New World except for the Eurasian wren that is widely distributed in the Old World.
+In Anglophone regions, the Eurasian wren is commonly known simply as the "wren", as it is the originator of the name.
 The name ''wren'' has been applied to other, unrelated birds, particularly the New Zealand wrens (Acanthisittidae) and the Australian wrens (Maluridae).

 Most wrens are visually inconspicuous though they have loud and often complex songs.
 Exceptions include the relatively large members of the genus ''Campylorhynchus'', which can be quite bold in their behaviour.
 Wrens have short wings that are barred in most species, and they often hold their tails upright.
 Wrens are primarily insectivorous, eating insects, spiders and other small invertebrates, but many species also eat vegetable matter and some eat small frogs and lizards.
 Provided by Wikipedia